 Getting Started: Install Claude Code

-You'll be prompted to open claude.ai in your browser to authenticate your Claude account (you only have to do this once).
+Once finished, type claude to start.
+You'll be prompted to authenticate with your Claude account in your browser (you only have to do this once).

-Try this first command to see Claude Code's file-reading capabilities (and solve a problem we all have!):
+Once you're in Claude Code, try this to see its file-reading capabilities (and solve a problem we all have!):

 analyze my desktop and downloads folders and suggest how to organize them